thisisdilmurod/algorithms-data-structures/README.md

 ## Fundamentals Algorithms and Data Structures in Python

 This repository provides fundamental algorithms and data structures written using Python.
-It draws inspiration from reputable sources, such as [Neetcode 150](https://neetcode.io/practice), [Grokking Algorithms](https://www.manning.com/books/grokking-algorithms), and [CS6.006](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/).
-Explore this collection to enhance your coding abilities and gain a deeper understanding of key concepts of computer science.
+It draws inspiration from sources, such as [Neetcode 150](https://neetcode.io/practice), [Grokking Algorithms](https://www.manning.com/books/grokking-algorithms), and [CS6.006](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/).
+Explore this collection to enhance your coding abilities and gain a deeper understanding of concepts of computer science.
 Author: [Dilmurod Abdusamadov](https://www.github.com/thisisdilmurod).

 ## Contents